NautilusOceanRust/ordo/README.md

 ### 3. Application Icon

 The Windows build is configured to use the `ordo.ico` file as the application icon.
-The provided `ordo.ico` is a placeholder.
-To use your own icon, simply replace `ordo.ico` with your desired `.ico` file.

 ### Troubleshooting